Septic Services in The Colony, TX

 Can I install a conventional septic system on my lakefront property?

-Most lakefront lots in The Colony can't support conventional systems due to TCEQ's 75-foot setback from Lake Lewisville.
-Smaller lots don't have enough room for a conventional drain field that meets this requirement.
-High water tables near the lake also limit conventional system effectiveness.
-Aerobic or alternative systems provide higher treatment levels in smaller footprints, making them the standard choice for lakefront properties.
+It depends on lot size and distance from Lake Lewisville.
+TCEQ requires a 75-foot minimum setback from the lake's water surface at spillway elevation.
+Many smaller lakefront lots don't have enough space for a conventional system that meets this requirement.
+High water tables near the lake also limit conventional drain field effectiveness.
+Most lakefront properties need aerobic or alternative systems that provide higher treatment levels in smaller footprints.

 Who handles septic permits near Lake Lewisville?

-Denton County Environmental Health Division issues all OSSF permits for unincorporated areas near the lake.
-Permit fees are $310 for new installations and $100 for repairs (Denton County, 2026).
+Denton County Environmental Health Division handles OSSF permits for unincorporated areas.
 For lakefront properties on flowage easement lands, you may also need approval from the U.S. Army Corps of Engineers and TCEQ Region 4 in Arlington.
-The multi-agency process takes longer than standard permits, so start early if you're planning septic work on lakefront property.
-Contact Denton County Environmental Health at 940-349-2920.
+The multi-agency approval process can take longer than standard permits.
+Start early if you're planning septic work on lakefront property.

 Why do older lakefront homes have septic issues?

-Many lakefront neighborhoods were built in the 1970s-1980s before current 75-foot setback rules existed.
-Systems installed decades ago may sit closer to the lake than today's TCEQ regulations allow.
-When these systems need replacement, meeting current requirements on existing lots can be difficult or impossible without connecting to municipal sewer or installing more expensive alternative systems.
+Many lakefront neighborhoods in The Colony were developed before municipal sewer reached the area, and before current setback regulations existed.
+Systems installed in the 1970s and 1980s may be closer to the lake than today's 75-foot requirement allows.
+When these systems need replacement, meeting current regulations on existing lots can be difficult or impossible without connecting to municipal sewer or installing expensive alternative systems.
 If you're buying an older lakefront home, get a thorough inspection before closing.

 Ready to find a The Colony septic professional?
 Get free quotes from licensed Denton County providers

-Last updated: February 10, 2026 Pricing based on The Colony/Denton County-area provider surveys and market data Sources: Denton County Environmental Health Division, TCEQ, U.S. Army Corps of Engineers, Texas A&M AgriLife Extension, EPA, USDA Soil Survey
+Last updated: February 2026 Pricing based on The Colony/Denton County-area provider surveys and market data Sources: Denton County Environmental Health Division, TCEQ, U.S. Army Corps of Engineers, Texas A&M AgriLife Extension, EPA

 Get Free Septic Quotes in The Colony